mmosko/ccnpy/README.md

 No locators are used, unless `--manifest-locator` or `--data-locator` is given.
 If `ML` is different from `DL`, then two has groups must be used.

+The Root Manifest contains the NsDefs for the name constructors.
+These contain the node locators.

 ```bash
 manifest_writer --schema PrefixSchema --name N [--manifest-locator ML] [--data-locator DL] ...
 ```